rate-nl/ISO/ISMS.md

   - Provide necessary resources for ISMS implementation and maintenance.
   - Promote a culture of information security within the organization.
   - Oversee compliance with regulatory and security standards.
+  - Approve risk assessments and the Risk Treatment Plan (RTP).
+  - Oversee **incident management and resolution** for critical security incidents.
+  - Ensure periodic **reviews of security incidents and ISMS effectiveness**.

 ### 4.2.
 Managing Director